 Splicer bunny mask — Audrey2

 Are you a fan of the Bioshock series, bunnies, or creepy half masks?
-Then this one has got you covered with an unnerving upper-half masquerade rabbit mask.
+Then this print has you covered with an unnerving upper-half masquerade-style rabbit face.

 Dark mask — bq Labs